-Please have a look at our Current SFFS/KRF Filmmaking Grant Winners page to understand where projects have been based and their connection to the Bay Area.
+Please have a look at past SFFS / KRF Filmmaking Grant Recipients to understand where projects have been based and their connection to the Bay Area.
 Additionally, note the range of issues themes and stories we have supported in the past.
 Please note, this grant does not support documentary films.

 This grant is open to filmmakers who meet the following criteria: